-We have found 16 studies on plant translocations implementing genetic monitoring of translocated plant populations (Table 2), a low number compared to the numerous demographic studies performed (e.g. Godefroid et al. 2011; Albrecht et al. 2019).
-A majority of studies found that genetic diversity was higher in reinforced populations and higher or similar in reintroduced populations compared with natural populations.
-Genetic differentiation was low to moderate in the new generations or between populations.
-In these studies, success was attributed to the large number of transplants planted at high density, and/or the mixing of multiple, sometimes nonlocal, seed sources (Ritchie & Krauss 2012; Fant et al. 2013; Alonso et al. 2014; Zavodna et al. 2015; St. Clair et al. 2020).
-When a small number of individuals were translocated or when there was a high mortality of the transplants and reduced flowering rate, evidence of inbreeding appeared in subsequent generations (Krauss et al. 2002; Aavik et al. 2012; Fant et al. 2013; Fotinos et al. 2015).
-The small population sizes reported for many restored populations (Table 2) may challenge their longterm viability.
-Transplant survival, seed germination and establishment of new recruits may be compromised by poor habitat suitability or by a lack of follow-up habitat management (Godefroid et al. 2011; Albrecht & Long 2019).
-Pre- and post-translocation management interventions in the sites of translocation have favored genetic restoration and recruitment for Pulsatilla vulgaris (Betz et al. 2013) and Arnica montana (Van Rossum et al. 2020).
+We found 16 studies on plant translocations in which genetic monitoring of translocated plant populations (Table 2) was conducted, a low number relative to the numerous demographic studies performed (e.g., Godefroid et al. 2011; Albrecht et al. 2019).
+A majority of studies showed that genetic diversity is higher in reinforced populations and higher or similar in reintroduced populations compared with natural populations.
+Genetic differentiation is low to moderate in the new generations or between populations.
+In these studies, success was attributed to the large number of transplants planted at high density and to the mixing of multiple, sometimes nonlocal, seed sources (Ritchie & Krauss 2012; Fant et al. 2013; Alonso et al. 2014; Zavodna et al. 2015; St. Clair et al. 2020).
+When a small number of individuals are translocated or when there is a high mortality of the transplants and reduced flowering rate, evidence of inbreeding appears in subsequent generations (Krauss et al. 2002; Aavik et al. 2012; Fant et al. 2013; Fotinos et al. 2015).
+The small population sizes reported for many restored populations (Table 2) may challenge their long-term viability.
+Transplant survival, seed germination, and establishment of new recruits may be compromised by poor habitat quality or by a lack of followup habitat management (Godefroid et al. 2011; Albrecht & Long 2019).
+Pre- and posttranslocation management interventions in the sites of translocation favor genetic restoration and recruitment for Pulsatilla vulgaris (Betz et al. 2013) and Arnica montana (Van Rossum et al. 2020).